USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 * If not, is there permission from every other rights holder to release all of the other parts under the project's license?

-The PD MUST consult with ARL Legal to perform an IP review (this review MAY be done by email or any other convenient and legal means).
-If there are external contributions that were not contributed under the project's license, then the PD MUST determine the license and copyright information for each contribution.
+The principal developer(s) MUST consult with ARL Legal to perform an IP review (this review MAY be done by email or any other convenient and legal means).
+If there are external contributions that were not contributed under the project's license, then the principal developer(s) MUST determine the license and copyright information for each contribution.
 Provide these to ARL Legal for review and final determination if the licenses are compatible with the license or contract under which the software is being released.
 If ARL Legal determines that there are impediments to releasing the software, whatever permissions are necessary MUST be obtained before the software is released.
 If it is not possible to obtain the necessary permissions, then the software MUST NOT be released.
 Do not continue with the rest of this process.
-If ARL Legal agrees that there are no IP impediments to releasing the software, then ARL Legal MUST send a digitally signed email to the PD stating so.
+If ARL Legal agrees that there are no IP impediments to releasing the software, then ARL Legal MUST send a digitally signed email to the principal developer(s) stating so.

 Note that copyright protection attaches to all literary works, including software, when they are created<sup>[8](#Footnote_8)</sup>.
 This includes